Haiku Word Choices

 with raisin bread

-Not for me.
-I might as well change “raisin bread” to “raisin pan” while I’m at it.
-Then I’d be sliding into the murky realm of mixed Jp-Eng usage, soon to be slipping entirely unnecessary 漢字 into English-language posts.
-Plus, mixing languages would limit the haiku’s audience even further.
-Even though I write haiku first and foremost for myself, I’d still like other people to be able to understand them.
+If so, I might as well change “raisin bread” to “raisin pan” while I’m at it.
+It wouldn’t be incorrect.
+I use both languages daily and at times they merge.
+But mixing languages would limit the haiku’s audience even further, and even though I write haiku first and foremost for myself, I’d still like other people to be able to understand them.

 Perhaps incorporating the haiku in a haibun would be best, using a couple of paragrahs of prose to create context.
 Maybe I should print it, burn it, and be done.
 A touch dramatic.
 I don’t know.